rl27/Steam-Tracker/README.md

 # Steam-Tracker

+NOTE: This repo is outdated.
+Game tracking should probably be done with `console_log.txt`.

 Tracks and visualizes hours in Steam games.

 This program tracks activity using `controller_ui.txt`.
 On Windows machines, this can usually be found in `C:\Program Files (x86)\Steam\logs`.